Korn Ferry named a leader in the Gartner® Magic Quadrant™ for Sales Training Service Providers

-Powered by the proven, industry-leading sales methodology of Miller Heiman Group, which is now part of Korn Ferry
+Our framework produces proven results, thanks to the industry-leading sales methodology of Miller Heiman Group, now part of Korn Ferry.

 Sales effectiveness is defined by the ability to align business strategy and market focus to execute revenue growth.
 It requires a model that addresses go-to-market strategy, operating model and structure, sales roles and talent strategy, performance and productivity, and implementation and support.